Limacina helicina: Feeding habits

 They produce large mucus webs to filter-feed on phytoplankton but also small zooplankton.
 They eat the web with the captured prey and then re-reproduce a web net.
 The web is large and spherical and it is difficult to see during the day because of diffuse reflection.
 Webs are easier to see at night.
 Limacina helicina is easily disturbed (like all other Thecosomata); when disturbed, it retracts into its shell and destroys its web.
 Gilmer & Harbison (1991) have assumed, that Limacina helicina feeds while motionless (without actively swimming).
 Its web enables them neutral buoyancy or allows them slow sinking only.

 Limacina helicina plays a significant ecological role as a phytoplankton grazer.
 Limacina helicina is an obligate ciliary feeder.
 Gilmer & Harbison (1991) hypothesized that Limacina helicina are "web trappers", who are also chemically attracting their motile prey.

 Major parts of the food of Limacina helicina include tintinnid (Tintinnida), small crustaceans - copepods (Copepoda) and juvenile specimen of its own species (cannibalism).
 Danish zoologist Johan Erik Vesti Boas reported diatoms (Bacillariophyceae), dinoflagellates (Dinoflagellata) and tintinnids in the digestive system of Limacina helicina in 1888 already.
 Diatoms and dinoflagellates appear to pass the digestive system of adults largely intact.
 Fecal pellets of Limacina helicina contains small cells, dinoflagellates and diatoms as main largely intact food items and also few small fragments of tintinnids, Limacina and copepods.
 All experiments performed on Limacina helicina in the laboratory were done on starved specimens, because they do not feed in unnatural conditions.
 Ocean acidification and ocean warming may cause Limacina helicina to increase its metabolic rate and use more storage compounds, especially during the Arctic winter when food is limited.
 This may result in a decline in reproductive success and survival.

 Gilmer & Harbison (1991) also suggested that smaller specimens may be herbivores feeding preferentially on phytoplankton and protozoans and that larger specimens became omnivores.

 Life cycle

 Limacina helicina is a protandric hermaphrodite.
 Males are smaller, at sizes of 4–5 mm and then they change to females, which are larger than 5 mm.
 Sperm is transferred by spermatophores during copulation.
 They lay eggs in ribbon-like clusters mainly in summer, but also a little in winter.

 The size of the veliger larvae is about 0.15 mm.
 When animals reached 0.7 mm in size, gonads have been detected in them.
 Fully mature individuals are 0.8 mm in size.

-The life cycle of Limacina helicina lasts about 1 year or 1.5–2 years.
+The life cycle of Limacina helicina lasts about 1 to 2 years.